-Continue support for a Mental Health Pilot Program at the Jerome Golden Center in Palm Beach County to fund a 12-bed co-occurring (mental health and Substance abuse) Residential II Treatment Facility designed to serve a target population of 18 years and older.
+The County supports continued funding for a Mental Health Pilot Program at the Jerome Golden Center in Palm Beach County, including a 12-bed co-occurring (mental health and Substance abuse) Residential II Treatment Facility designed to serve a target population of 18 years and older.
 The annual cost of a 12-bed program is approximately \$775,000 annually.
 State funds would be leveraged with Medicaid and other fund sources.
 Substantial savings will occur to the state with decreased State Hospital costs, jail costs and unnecessary inpatient costs.
-The request for a three-year pilot project with a State cost of \$575,000 annually for a three-year total of \$1.72 million.
+The request is for a three-year pilot project with a State cost of \$575,000 annually for a three-year total of \$1.72 million.

-In 2014 the Legislature funded \$200,000 to the project.
-Support an appropriation of \$575,000 for the second year of the program during the 2015 session.
+In 2014 the Legislature funded \$200,000, and in 2015 funded \$575,000 to support the first two years of the program.

 Additionally, the human and economic costs of untreated mental illness in our state continue to rise.
 Those costs include the criminalization of people with untreated mental illness, family erosion, substance abuse, job loss, domestic violence, homelessness, medical problems, crime and suicide.
 Florida must do more to invest and fund community-based and integrated mental healthcare.
+The County supports increased funding for the region's managing entity, the South East Florida Behavioral Health Network, to be utilized to reduce mental health inmates in our jails and create overall safer communities.